General Fishing Regulations

 There are several regulations that apply to bait:

-• It is unlawful to use any game fish or part of a game fish as bait.
+• It is unlawful to use any game fish, or part of a game fish, as bait.

-• Live fish, including personally caught live bait, cannot be transported from the water body where the fish were caught in or aboard a vessel in water from the water body where the fish were caught.
+• Live bait may not be transported from the water body where the fish were caught, in or aboard a vessel, in water from the water body where the fish were caught.
+Transport and use of live bait in lake water while fishing from a vessel on that same water body is allowed.

 Special Areas and Restrictions